AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Therefore, creating or redistributing copies or derivatives of this page and its links' contents are not allowed.

-  * Commercial use is not allowed.
+  * Commercial use is also not allowed.

 ## Retention Systems